Any agency will promise you the moon. Only one actually delivered it.

 All so that For All Moonkind could get agreement within the international community, and Lean&Mean could generate awareness for an issue that people weren’t even thinking about.

-And so it will be.
-In June of 2018, the United Nations is expected to adopt language for a resolution to begin the process of officially protecting the six Apollo landing sites and other lunar landing sites.
-It will mark the first time that our heritage in outer space will be recognized on an international level.
+Last year, the United Nations adopted language for a resolution to begin the process of officially protecting the six Apollo landing sites and other lunar landing sites.
+It marks the first time that our heritage in outer space was recognized on an international level.

-And that’s only seven months after For All Moonkind was first introduced to the public.
+And that was only seven months after For All Moonkind was first introduced to the public.

 We’ll bring that same creativity, agility and determination to whatever advertising problem you need solved.
 And we’ll move heaven and earth to do it.

 Which, after delivering the Moon, doesn’t seem so far fetched.